TheEquus/equus-site/content/posts/arduino-password-manager/index.md

 draft: false
 toc: true
 categories: ["Projects"]
-description: "A post about a small little arduino + python password manager I worked on for uni, as well a reflection on making and editing a video to present it"
+description: "Ever wished that you could have a password manager that not only managed your passwords, but played music and gave you treats?
+Well I know I haven't, but as a group project for uni, I and some group mates decided to fulfill this exact desire.
+This post features some details about the python + arduino password manager, as well as a reflection on making and editing a video to present it"
 ---

 {{< videoplayer "FinalPresVideo.mp4" >}}